toneillcodes/js-harvester/README.md

 # js-harvester
-Exercise in data collection, exfiltration and obfuscation.
+Exercise in data collection, exfiltration and obfuscation.<br />
 Goal: create a lightweight, flexible and functional project using JavaScript
 # installation
 * Requires jQuery